TrellixVulnTeam/favor_GI5G/README.md

  - Look at how Google Test works with the NDK, because it does work with the NDK.
  - EmailManager tests.
 The most fun
  - libiconv on Android and eventually windows platforms
- - In the worker address table computing code, we need to figure out what we're doing with suggested names (how to use/store them, whether to save them or give them to the reader, etc.)
  - Some Android specific optimizations at the C++ layer wouldn't hurt: the reader keeping contacts in a hash by id for faster lookup, and the processor potentially pushing cache information up to a separate java layer cache proactively.
  - Spend some time with a query analyzer and make sure that SQLlite is getting the best use possible out of our indices, and think about what might be worth changing if not.